IT pros call on AU government to decentralise data centres

-“Currently there is a huge centralisation of data centres in metropolitan areas like Sydney and Melbourne, but this means that the associated economic benefits are staying in those areas,” says Gomersall.
+“Currently there is a huge centralisation of data centers in metropolitan areas like Sydney and Melbourne, but this means that the associated economic benefits are staying in those areas,” says Gomersall.

-According to Gomersall, there have been examples in other nations like the United States where decentralisation of data centres has had a huge impact.
+According to Gomersall, there have been examples in other nations like the United States where decentralisation of data centers has had a huge impact.

 Gomersall says while Australia's market is considerably smaller than the US, this outlines the scale of the opportunity.

 “I'm calling on the Federal Government to think outside of the usual areas, and to put measures in place that helps our regional economies thrive, and helps futureproof their potential,” Gomersall says.